-- Expenses for insurance claims have reduced by 22,657k EUR (13.9%) to 140,841k EUR.
-Underwriting Expenses amounted to 93.9% of earned premiums in 2020 (2019: 92.8%). - The valuation result of unit-linked life insurance (for the account of policyholders) was positive in the 2020 financial year at 13,835k EUR (2019: 148,005k EUR). - Other actuarial income has increased from 8,664k EUR in the 2019 financial year to 12,642k EUR in the financial year 2020 and consists primarily of factoring income from FWU Factoring GmbH as well as cost reimbursements for reinsurance premiums (partly from affiliated companies) and expense reimbursements from affiliated companies. - The gross technical result excluding financial income diminished by EUR 1,337k EUR to EUR -2.598k EUR compared to previous year. - The actuarial result has diminished by 1,307k EUR to -210k EUR.
+- The valuation result of unit-linked life insurance (for the account of policyholders) was positive in the 2021 financial year at 165,844k EUR (2020: 13,835k EUR). - Other actuarial income has increased from 12,642k EUR in the 2020 financial year to 22,953k EUR in the financial year 2021 and consists primarily of factoring income from FWU Factoring GmbH, reinsurance commissions to finance acquisition commissions as well as cost reimbursements and handling fees by FWU AG and coverage fees by the investment solution.
+On the other hand, other underwriting expenses increased from 1,574k EUR to 12,558k EUR.
+The increase is due to the replacement of factoring. - The gross technical result excluding financial income improved by EUR 3,421k EUR to EUR 823k EUR compared to previous year.